petrsvar/SpaceX/README.md

 The app shows all the past SpaceX launches and some details.
 The functionality will be extended to include searches, show future launches and save options from the ActionSheet.

 [4] To do:
+Handle exceptions.
+Test.
 Documentation.
 Searches.
 Order by parameters.
 ActionSheet with options.
 Integrate Alamofire manually.